That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 - Grow visibility on both Google’s and YouTube’s search engines.

-There are a number of approaches to repurposing it.
+There are a number of approaches you can take in repurposing it.
 Try:

-- A mixture of the two, with the presenter shown on screen as they go through the presentation—here are some recording tools that can do this for you.
+- A mixture of the two, with the presenter shown on screen as they go through the presentation

 It’s Not Just SlideShare…